Brunette Bombshell Ana Cheri Flaunts Cleavage In Sultry Shower Snap

 In the photo, Ana sat on the edge of a bathtub with her legs slightly spread.
 Light beaming in from a window lit up the shower area behind her.
 She wore a black bra and panty set that showed plenty of skin.
 The bra featured a plunging neckline and could barely contain Ana’s ample chest.
 Ana paired the set with a brown fuzzy sweater that fell over her shoulders.
 While the beauty’s chest was the main focal point in the photo, the angle also showed off her toned legs, shapely shoulders and smooth skin.

 Ana’s makeup looked flawless and included sculpted brows, smoky eye shadow, thick lashes and a pink gloss on her full lips.
 She wore part of her hair in a high ponytail, letting the rest fall down in waves around her face and over her shoulders.
-She donned a black color on her nails.
+Ana sported a black color on her nails.
 She rested one arm on her thigh as she gave the camera a sultry look.

 In the caption, Ana wished her 12.4 followers a good morning.
-It seemed she made many of their mornings good, as the post racked up over 90,000 likes and more than 700 comments within an hour of going live.
+It seemed she made many of their mornings good, as the post racked up over 90,000 likes and more than 700 comments within an hour since going live.

 Ana’s followers gushed over how sexy she looked in the photo.